«In this wonderful ensemble, each musician is able to preserve his own individuality. There is dialogue as well as venturesome tension…»

 Important stages in the ensemble’s history have included acclaimed appearances at the Schwetzingen Festival, the Stuttgart Liederhalle, Frankfurt’s Alte Oper, Cologne’s WDR Broadcasting House, the Baden-Baden Festival, the Septembre Musical Festival in Montreux, the Linz Bruckner Festival, the Berne Meisterzyklus series of concerts, the Ittingen Whitsun Concerts, the Menuhin Festival in Gstaad, London’s Wigmore Hall, Amsterdam’s Concertgebouw and Muziekgebouw and regular tours of Asia, including appearances with the National Taiwan Symphony Orchestra.
 The ensemble has also held residencies at the Hirzenberg Festival, at the Musikdorf Ernen Festival and at Schloss Elmau.
 Among the other musicians with whom the OST has appeared are Daniel Behle, Julia Fischer, Vilde Frang, Martin Grubinger, Nils Mönkemeyer and Lars Anders Tomter.

-Oliver Schnyder studied in Switzerland with Emmy Henz-Diémand and Homero Francesch and in the United States with Ruth Laredo (New York) and the legendary Leon Fleisher (Baltimore).
+Oliver Schnyder (born October 3rd, 1973 in Brugg) studied in Switzerland with Emmy Henz-Diémand and Homero Francesch, as well as in the United States with Ruth Laredo (New York) and Leon Fleisher (Baltimore).

-After winning the grand prize at the Pembaur Competition in Berne (1999), he gave successful débuts at the Kennedy Center in Washington DC (2000), and with the Tonhalle Orchestra under David Zinman (Orpheum Young Soloists on Stage 2002).
-Since then he has appeared in the leading concert halls of Europe, North America and Asia (e.g. Carnegie Hall, Concertgebouw, Vienna Musikverein, Moscow Great Hall, Tchaikovsky Hall, Cologne Philharmonie, Munich Philharmonie, Herkulessaal, KKL, Copenhagen Koncerthuset, Tokio Opera City Concert Hall, Seoul Arts Center, Taipei National Concert Hall, Wigmore Hall) and at the festivals in Lucerne (Lucerne Festival and Le Piano Symphonique), Gstaad (Menuhin), Frankfurt, Heidelberg, Schwarzenberg and Hohenems (Schubertiade), Schwetzingen, Mecklenburg-Vorpommern, Montreux-Vevey (Septembre Musical), Linz (Brucknerfest), LiedBasel, Ruhr Piano and Garmisch-Partenkirchen.
+Since winning the Grand Prize at the Pembaur Competition in Berne (1999) and making his debuts at the Kennedy Center in Washington D.C.
+(2000) and with the Tonhalle Orchestra under David Zinman (2002, Orpheum Young Soloists on Stage), he has performed in many of the most renowned concert halls across Europe, North America, and Asia.
+These include Carnegie Hall, Concertgebouw, Vienna Musikverein, Kennedy Center, Moscow Great Hall, Tchaikovsky Hall, Cologne Philharmonie, Bozar Brussels, Konzerthaus Dortmund, Munich Philharmonie and Herkulessaal, KKL Luzern, Copenhagen Koncerthuset, Strathmore Music Center, Tokyo Opera City Concert Hall, Tokyo Toppan Hall, Seoul Arts Center, Hong Kong City Hall, Taipei National Concert Hall, Victoria Hall, LAC Lugano, Wigmore Hall, and many more.
+He has also appeared at prestigious festivals such as the Lucerne Festival (including Le Piano Symphonique), Gstaad (Menuhin Festival and Sommets Musicaux), Verbier, Frankfurt, Heidelberg, Schwarzenberg and Hohenems (Schubertiade), Schwetzingen, Schleswig-Holstein, Mecklenburg-Vorpommern, Montreux-Vevey (Septembre Musical), LiedBasel, Klosters Music Festival, Ruhr Piano Festival, Linz (Brucknerfest), and Garmisch-Partenkirchen.

-Schnyder has recorded solo works by Bach (“Goldberg-Variations”), Mozart, Schubert, Chopin, Schumann, Brahms, Fauré, Grieg and Liszt for Sony Classical, RCA Red Seal, Prospero, Telos, Capriccio and Berlin Classics as well as works for piano and orchestra by Haydn (Academy of Saint Martin in the Fields), Mozart (Camerata Bern), Fauré (Basel Symphony Orchestra, Ivor Bolton), Bruch (Vienna ORF Radio Symphony Orchestra, Howard Griffiths), the complete piano concertos by Mendelssohn (Musikkollegium Winterthur, Douglas Boyd), the complete piano concertos by Beethoven (Lucerne Symphony Orchestra, James Gaffigan) and the complete piano trios of Beethoven, Schubert, Brahms, Smetana, Shostakovich and Dvořák’s „Dumky“ with the OST.
-Many of the recordings have been awarded (e.g. German Record Critics’ Award, KulturSPIEGEL’s The Best Good Classical CDs of the Year, Diapason, Choc, Fono Forum’s Star of the Month, Supersonic, CH Media Best Swiss Classical Album of the Year).
-He is also co-starring in Heinz Bütler’s documentaries Brennender Sommer and Malstunden bei Raffael, which were both premiered at the Zurich Film Festival.
+Schnyder has recorded solo works by Bach (“Goldberg Variations”), Mozart, Schubert, Chopin, Brahms, Fauré, Grieg, Schumann, and Liszt for Sony Classical, RCA Red Seal, Prospero, Telos, Berlin Classics, and Capriccio.
+He has also recorded piano concertos by Haydn (Academy of Saint Martin in the Fields), Mozart (Camerata Bern), Fauré (Basel Symphony Orchestra, Ivor Bolton), Saint-Saëns (argovia philharmonic, Douglas Bostock), Bruch (Vienna Radio Symphony Orchestra, Howard Griffiths), the complete piano concertos of Mendelssohn (Musikkollegium Winterthur, Douglas Boyd), the complete piano concertos of Beethoven (Lucerne Symphony Orchestra, James Gaffigan), as well as the complete piano trios of Beethoven, Schubert, Brahms, Mendelssohn, Smetana, Shostakovich, and Dvořák’s “Dumky Trio” with the OST.
+Many of his recordings have received awards, including the German Record Critics’ Award, KulturSPIEGEL’s Annual Best List, Diapason, Choc, Fono Forum’s Star of the Month, Pizzicato Supersonic Award, and CH Media’s Best Swiss Classical Album of the Year.

 Andreas Janke, is the principal concertmaster of the Zurich Tonhalle Orchestra.
 He was born into a family of German and Japanese musicians in Munich and studied in Igor Ozim’s masterclass at the Salzburg Mozarteum and with the Hagen Quartet.
 Even as a young musician he was already winning prizes at international competitions, including the Queen Elisabeth Competition in Brussels, the Fritz Kreisler Competition in Vienna and the Prague Spring Competition.
 As a solo artist he has appeared in many leading venues in Europe and Asia, including Vienna’s Musikverein and Konzerthaus, the Amsterdam Concertgebouw, the Munich Philharmonie, London’s Wigmore Hall, the Zurich Tonhalle and the Taipei National Concert Hall, while the orchestras with which he has performed include the London Symphony Orchestra, the Royal Philharmonic, the Belgian National Orchestra, the Academy of St Martin in the Fields and the Zurich Tonhalle Orchestra.
 He is additionally a welcome visitor both as a soloist and as a chamber recitalist at many national and international festivals.
 Among his chamber partners have been Julia Fischer, Nils Mönkemeyer, Martin Grubinger, Vilde Frang, Jörg Widmann and Martin Fröst.
 In 2013 he was appointed professor of violin at the Zurich University of the Arts.
 He gives regular masterclasses both at home and abroad.
 Andreas Janke performs on the “Hozier–Andrews” violin made by Carlo Bergonzi in Cremona between 1733 and 1739 and placed at his disposal by Mercedes-Benz Automobil AG of Zurich.